IB Group 4 subjects: Chemistry (2023 onwards)

+Topics

 Biology (2009–2015)

 Biology is the science of life and living organisms.
 Aside from instruction relevant to this, students are given the chance to learn complex laboratory techniques (e.g., DNA extraction) as well as develop mindful opinions about controversial topics in biology (e.g., stem-cell research and genetic modification).
 The syllabus lists thirteen topics, to be covered in an order varying from school to school: